is a great place for Fishing

 Soaring 30 to 130 feet above the water the

-Osprey will over the water with its keen eyes.
+Osprey will hover over the water watching with it's keen eyes.
 When it spots a fish

 with powerful talons it will slowly climb back into the air and